duckyPad/DuckStack/README.md

 * `PUSHC16` zero extend or sign extend?
 Depend on mode?
 * default signed or unsigned ?
 * mention function always return 0 if not specified

-* Implement WAIT_KEY

-negative shift counts?
-POW negative exponent?

-$ no longer required for variables, EXCEPT in printing commands
+* $ no longer required for variables, EXCEPT in printing commands

-allow inline comments?
+* allow inline comments?

-double check epilogue actions, which one by compiler which one by VM. probably most can be determined on runtime.

-logical NOT operator
+* logical NOT operator

 ## Changelog